 The IowaWatch Connection, a statewide audience engagement program, was launched as a pilot with a $25,000 John S. and James L. Knight Foundation grant awarded through the Investigative News Network.
-In 2015, the Iowa State Bar Association became the program's current underwriter.
+The program is underwritten by AARP Iowa.

 The program includes a weekly, statewide news and public affairs radio program that airs on participating stations across Iowa.